jgilstrap-snow/snowflake-account-usage-dashboard/README.md

 1. Delete the default code in the editor
 2. Copy and paste the entire contents of `snowflake_cost_dashboard.py`
-3. In the top left 'Packages' menu, select Python Version 3.11 Install and save: pandas 2.3.2 plotly 6.3.0 snowflake-snowpark-python * streamlit *
+3. In the top left 'Packages' menu, select **Python Version 3.11**
+4. Search and Install:**pandas 2.3.2** , **plotly 6.3.0**
+5. Verify the latest versions are **snowflake-snowpark-python** and **streamlit** are installed
-4. Click **Run** in the top right corner
+6. Click **Run** in the top right corner
-5. You may need to refresh the streamlit app to ensure the packages installed - please allow 1-2 minutes for the app to initialize.
+7. You may need to refresh the streamlit app to ensure the packages installed - please allow 1-2 minutes for the app to initialize.
 You only will need to wait this long once.

 ## Running the Application